rokath/trice/docs/TriceUserGuide.md

 ![./ref/ZeroIDsExample.PNG](./ref/ZeroIDsExample.PNG)

-- If you intend to integrate some existing sources into a project using [18.
-Trice ID management](#18-trice-id-management) options, this could be a need.
+- If you intend to integrate some existing sources into a project using [Trice ID management](#18-trice-id-management) options, this could be a need.
   - From v0.61.0 is possible to restore the IDs after a `trice c|z` during the next `trice i` exactly even there are seveal identical tice messages in a file.
 That will allow to have the IDs inside the source code only during compiliation if you configure `trice c|z` as a post compilation step.
 - Calling `trice i` afterwards will assign the same IDs.